-‘Rick and Morty’ is an amazing animated TV series.
+‘Rick and Morty’ is one of the finest animated TV series.
 While it is animated, many misconstrue it as a show meant for kids.
-Honestly saying, I wouldn’t even think of letting my kids watch this solely for all the adult content.
+Honestly saying, I wouldn’t even think of letting my kids watch this, solely for all the adult content.
 But ‘Rick and Morty’ is more than just a show with vulgar jokes.
 It’s an innovation in terms of making a TV show.
-Its humour content is unique and the scientific world that it shows is both, thrilling and dangerous.
+Its humour content is unique and the scientific world that it shows is both thrilling and dangerous.
 But Rick always comes around to save the day.
 The show also concentrates on a few human values.
-The best part is obviously the fact that how Rick is shown as an impeccable scientist while his grandson, Morty happens to be just an ordinary school-going kid who is dragged into his grandpa’s adventures.
+The best part about the series is how Rick is shown as an impeccable scientist while his grandson, Morty, happens to be just an ordinary school-going kid who is dragged into his grandpa’s adventures.

 20. Beavis and Butthead (1993-2011)

 If you’re looking for an animated series which can leave you in splits just like ‘Rick and Morty’, you can’t afford to miss this legendary series called ‘Beavis and Butthead’.
 Originally broadcasted on MTV, this series is a classic that every 90s kid would remember as being their respite from all the heavy book lifting.
 It follows two delinquent teenagers called Beavis and Butthead who, with no adult supervision whatsoever, manage to live their life on a regular and shall I say, a heavy dose of TV and music videos.
 For them, everything that follows their set of ‘coolness’ rules is cool; otherwise, it sucks.
 A simple, funny, and ultra-entertaining series, Beavis and Butthead is a perfect substitute for a series like ‘Rick and Morty’.